 The precise weight of the CIA response, in contributing to this disturbing course of action, is unknown.

 The end result of the deliberations which followed, however, could not be clearer.
-Schapelle Corby was sacrificed for political expediency.
+Schapelle Corby was sacrificed for individual self-interest and political expediency.

 * ADDITIONAL DOCUMENTATION: THE GRAVITY OF THE THREAT